wendyverdonk93/docs/content/payment-methods/billing-suite/klarna/refund-klarna.md

 ## Add a discount
 Instead of deleting an item in the checkout editor you may want to add a discount.
 Please follow these steps:

-###### Submitting a discount with the payment method Klarna is processed on a __negative amount__ instead of on a __negative quantity__.
+{{< alert-notice >}} Submitting a discount with the payment method Klarna is processed on a __negative amount__ instead of on a __negative quantity__.
 This method of adding a discount only applies to a successfully placed Klarna transaction.
-More information about how to add a discount before the transaction request is submitted to MultiSafepay is available on our [API Documentation page](/api/#discount)
+More information about how to add a discount before the transaction request is submitted to MultiSafepay is available on our [API Documentation page](/api/#discount) {{< /alert-notice >}}

 1. Go to _transactions_ in the [MultiSafepay Control](https://merchant.multisafepay.com)